als-computing/my_first_prefect_flow/README.md

 As you can see, we have added a few decorators to our Python functions, `@task` and one `@flow`.
 A Prefect Task can be thought of as a singular unit of work, whereas the Flow can manage the execution order of multiple tasks into a coherent workflow.

 You might also notice that we imported `get_run_logger` from Prefect.
 This allows us to capture information about our workflow for monitoring and troubleshooting, similar to `print()` but with nicer formatting and more details.
+To add a log, you can follow this pattern:

+    logger = get_run_logger() #The logger must be initialized once x = 10
-To add a log, you can this pattern: `logger.info(f'Flow action started with id: {flow_run_id}')`.
-Notice you can also include variables for more meaningful messages.
+    logger.info(f'The value of x is: {x}') # Notice you can also include variables for more meaningful messages.

 ## Visualizing Your Flow